 Açai is probably known by most of you.
 During my stay, I couldn’t stop eating Açai bowels in the form of ice cream combined with condensed milk, granola, fruits, and paçocinha.

 Açai berries actually grow on specific palm trees and look like grapes.
 It exists in different forms, such as powder, liquid or as ice cream.

 One candy I couldn’t stop eating during my stay is Paçocinha.
 It is a kind of sweet made out of peanuts, sugar, and salt.
 Super simple but so delicious.

 It is usually wrapped in yellow paper as small squares, so you can easily fit it in your bag as a snack to go.
 I bought a 1kg pack to bring back home for everyone to try.

 If you are a chocolate lover, you will love Brigadeiro.
 It is a sweet made out of cacao powder, butter, and condensed milk.
 It is formed into little balls with sprinkles of your choice on top of it.

 Batida & Caipirinha

 A very sweet drink, people often enjoy at the beach or in bars is Batida.
-It is made out of Caçaça, condensed milk and strawberries.
-Sounds very weird, but it is delicious and can be seen as a kind of cocktail, just like Caipirinha.
+It is made out of Caçaça, condensed milk, and strawberries.
+It sounds very weird, but it is delicious and can be seen as a kind of cocktail, just like Caipirinha.

-Caipirinha actually exists in many flavours here.
+Caipirinha actually exists in many flavors here.
 You can also order Caipirinha of Maracuja, Tropical fruits, Mango or any fruit you like.
 Personally, I prefer the standard one with limes.